Rats produce a foul odor because they spend most of their days exploring sewers, drains, and trash cans, accumulating bacteria and foul smells.

 Safety measures you can take when removing rat poop from your home include:

-• Open your windows and doors to ensure proper ventilation when cleaning out the droppings
+- Open your windows and doors to ensure proper ventilation when removing the droppings.

 What Does Rat Urine Smell Like?